The Top 12 Things to Never Buy With a Credit Card

 Using one card to pay off another credit card through a balance transfer can be a mistake.
 For some, this is the start of a vicious cycle.
 You may go over your credit card’s limit.
 It is important to balance your available credit lines.
 You may be tempted to make a cash advance.
 Both of these things have fees and interest rates attached to them.
 Doing this is a quick way to get further into debt.
 If you find yourself doing this, you may want to look at your spending habits.
 Credit cards are not a way to live above your means.
 You may have to trim back your spending.

-If you absolutely need to do a balance transfer these are reviews of the two best credit cards for balance transfer in 2018.
+If you absolutely need to do a balance transfer these are reviews of the two best credit cards for balance transfers.
 These balance transfer credit cards have low fees and a long 0% introductory rate.

 8. Cash Advances